divinelight2002/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI
-Tic-Tac-Toe AI (Artificial Intelligence) with https://en.wikipedia.org/wiki/Minimax#:~:text=Minimax,-From%20Wikipedia%2C%20the Minimax Algorithm that plays a perfect game.
+Tic-Tac-Toe AI (Artificial Intelligence) with Minimax Algorithm that plays a perfect game.
 This AI will consider all possible scenarios and makes the most optimal move.

+# To play Tic-Tac-Toe-AI game please click here: https://divinelight2002.github.io/Tic-Tac-Toe-AI/